nox/passive/README.md

 Use the `derive` feature to safely derive implementations of those three traits.

+## Helper Types

+The module `packed` provides a bunch of types representing packed integers, they are all always aligned, always valid, and immutable.

 ## Licensing

 This crate is licensed under both the Apache 2.0 and MIT licenses, so you are